Mario Martínez (tennis)

 Mario E. Martínez Guzmán (born 12 September 1961) is a former professional tennis player from Bolivia.
+Martínez achieved a career-high singles ranking of world No. 32 on 27 October 1980.

 Tennis career

-Martínez achieved a career-high singles ranking of world No. 35 in September 1983.

 He participated in three Davis Cup ties for Bolivia from 1977–1978 and one more in 1988, posting a 3–5 record in singles and an 0–2 record in doubles.

+Personal information

+In 2013 he was accused of sexually assaulting his former tennis student when she was a teenager, according to an arrest report.